Skip to content

 7. Lan Su Chinese Garden

-The garden was built by craftsmen from Portland’s sister city, Suzhou, and it’s considered one of the most authentic Chinese gardens outside of China.
+The garden was built with the help of artisans from Suzhou, Portland’s sister city in China, and is considered one of the most authentic Chinese gardens outside Asia.

 Things to Do in Portland, Oregon